HrachYeghiazaryan/MA_HW2/README.md

-# MA_HW2
-Repository for Marketing Analytics course homework 2
+# DS233, Marketing Analytics Homework 2

+The classes for algorithm Epsilon Greedy and Thompson Sampling can be found in file Bandit.py

+The results are discussed in the notebook results.ipynb